mlcommons/ck/docs/index.rst

 .. epigraph::

-Collective Knowledge framework (CK) helps to organize any software project as a database of reusable components with common automation actions and extensible meta descriptions based on FAIR principles (findability, accessibility, interoperability, and reusability).
+Collective Knowledge framework (CK) helps to organize any software project as a database of reusable components (algorithms, datasets, models, frameworks, scripts, experimental results, papers, etc) with common automation actions and extensible meta descriptions based on FAIR principles (findability, accessibility, interoperability, and reusability).